GetLevvel/katacoda-scenarios/rhoar-vertx/quote-generator/00-intro.md

 In this scenario, you will learn more about Reactive Microservices using [Eclipse Vert.x](https://vertx.io), one of the runtimes included in [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar).

 This scenario is the first one in a list of scenarios that will walk you through building a Reactive application using Vert.x illustrating what Vert.x is.
-These scenarios offer an intermediate, hands-on session with Vert.x, from the first line of code, to making services, to consuming them and finally to assembling everything in a consistent reactive system.
+These scenarios offer an immediate, hands-on session with Vert.x, from the first line of code, to making services, to consuming them and finally to assembling everything in a consistent reactive system.
 It illustrates what reactive systems are, what reactive programming is, and how to build applications based on reactive microservices (and the s is important).

 ## The Micro-Trader Application